 Storm damage from hurricanes and high winds can be reduced and often eliminated by making low and moderately costed improvements.
 Residents of hurricane-prone areas pay a higher rate for their homeowners insurance because the potential for wind damage is so much greater, but the easy addition of roll down window shutters virtually eliminates the danger of broken windows from wind and flying debris.

-Living in paradise comes at a price; California homeowners know this all too well.
-Damage caused by earthquakes range from broken dishes to complete structural collapse and insurance companies base their rates on this very real risk.
-However many older structures can be reinforced to make them more earthquake resistant and thereby decreasing the potential for damage which can result in a lower homeowners rate.
+Damage caused by earthquakes ranges from broken dishes to complete structural collapse and insurance companies base their rates on this very real risk.
+However, many older structures can be reinforced to make them more earthquake resistant and thereby decreasing the potential for damage which can result in a lower homeowners rate.

-The threat of wildfire exists throughout the American West with some places more prone than others.
+The threat of wildfire exists throughout the American West.
 Homeowners may not be able to control lightning strikes or careless humans from starting wildfires but they can lower the risk of damage by keeping the area surrounding their homes free of combustible plants and shrubs, and using a higher level of fire resistant roofing material.

 The final component of your homeowners insurance rate is replacement cost.
 If your home is damaged or destroyed by fire or natural disaster, the cost of repair and or replacement will have a big effect on the premium you pay.